GNOME/gtk/docs/reference/gtk/getting_started.md

 gcc $( pkg-config --cflags gtk4 ) -o example-0 example-0.c $( pkg-config --libs gtk4 )
 ```

+If the above compilation does not work due to an error regarding "G_APPLICATION_DEFAULT_FLAGS" this could be due to a recent change in GLib/GIO.
+If your distribution is using a slightly older version you will want to replace this with G_APPLICATION_FLAGS_NONE for this example and others in this documentation.

 For more information on how to compile a GTK application, please
 refer to the [Compiling GTK Applications](compiling.html)
 section in this reference.